-On the first look, Dundee might not be the greenest place on earth; however, there are many spots with nature to enjoy.
+On the first look, Dundee might not be the greenest place on earth; however, there are many nature spots to enjoy.
 My favorite is the Uni’s botanical garden (pictured above).
-Mainly now during the autumn, with all the leaves turning into all sorts of colors, it is a place to see.
-Another very neat location is the Riverside Nature Park:
+Mainly now, during the autumn, with all the leaves turning into all sorts of colors, it is a place to visit.
+Another very neat location is Riverside Nature Park:

-Due its distance from the downtown, it’s never crowded.
-It is calm and pretty, and once you are bored with the nature you can spot all the airplanes coming to the airport next door.
-Tip: There’s a birds observation deck and you can see those Scottish coos there, too.
+Due to its distance from the downtown, it’s never crowded.
+It is calm and pretty, and once you are bored with nature, you can spot all the airplanes coming to the airport next door.
+Tip: There’s a birds observation deck, and you can see those Scottish coos there, too.

 Another rather neat place is the Balgay Park (below)

-There’s nice view, it is not as windy as the Law, there’s even a cool observatory on the top!
+There’s a nice view; it is not as windy as the Law, and there’s even a cool observatory on the top!
 Definitely worth going.
 Once you are there, check out also the rose garden on its southern edge.

 If you are keen about nature, I can not go without mentioning all the hills that are behind the city: